- General Questions

 - How can I verify my result in the rankings?

 Pieces that are uploaded directly from your LogCard or USB flash drive via the Concept2 Utility, or those that come from races, are automatically classed as verified.
 To flag a manually entered piece as "verified", you can use the verification code from your PM3, PM4 or PM5.
 Read more on how to access the PM3/PM4/PM5 verification code.
-If you have an older Performance Monitor, you may email email@example.com after you have entered it into the ranking with the following information:
+If you have an older Performance Monitor, use the contact page after you have entered it into the ranking and choose "Verify a Piece".

 - Can I rank a result rowed during a past season?